alundesap/mta-python-securestore/README.md

 The Secure Store functions are implmented in a SAP HANA Database instance and the sample application must be deployed to a space where the HANA instance is available.

+A functional python implmentation with pip utility for assembling the python dependencies.
+See [Python.ORG](https://www.python.org/)

+Either the XSA command-line-interface tools or the CF command-line-interface tool with MTA plugin to facilitate the deploy.
+This example will use the XSA CLI.
+See the [Client package available from the HANA Express Downloader](https://www.sap.com/cmp/ft/crm-xu16-dat-hddedft/index.html) or the [CF CLI + MTA Plugin](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin)

 This example project also requires python libraries provided by SAP to users with authorized access to download SAP software.

-There is an current effort to make these libraries publically available.
+Note: There is an current effort to make these libraries publically available.
 See the To-Do section below.

 Once installed or vendored, the following python libraries are provided to the python module of the application.